Married S'poreans Are Champions At India Open, Loh Kean Yew Settles For Runner-Up

 The win was all the sweeter as the couple just got married in Oct last year.

-Hee, 28, told BWF that the title win was a big one for them, because they hadn’t played in any tournament for over 2 years.
+Hee, 28, told BWF that the title win was big for them because they hadn’t played in any tournament for over 2 years.

 This was due to his national service commitments and the 26-year-old Tan’s injury problems.